Glyphack/Restaurant-Website/readme.md

 ```
 SECRET_KEY = 'blah#blah#blah'
 ```
-in the root folder of application you can run django commands with manage.py(I've done the migration but feel free to do it on your own, https://docs.djangoproject.com/en/2.0/topics/migrations).
+in the root folder of application you can run django commands with manage.py(https://docs.djangoproject.com/en/2.0/topics/migrations).
 ```
 python manage.py runserver
 ```